Willy Adames Player Props: Brewers vs. Pirates

-On Saturday, Willy Adames (.184 batting average in his past 10 games, with two doubles, two home runs, five walks and seven RBI) and the Milwaukee Brewers play the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
-First pitch is at 4:05 PM ET.
+The Milwaukee Brewers, including Willy Adames (hitting .179 in his past 10 games, with three doubles, two home runs, five walks and six RBI), battle starter Rich Hill and the Pittsburgh Pirates at PNC Park, Sunday at 1:35 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Pirates.
+He racked up two hits (going 2-for-5 with a double) in his last game against the Pirates.

 Willy Adames Game Info & Props vs. the Pirates